SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 ```

 ## Wire.setClock()
 `Wire.setClock()` is not exact (nor is it on the official core; this implementation should do a better job of matching the requested clock speed than the previous implementations).
 The clock speed always depends on bus conditions - the baud generator adapts to the observed rise times and voltage levels - if they are rising more slowly than they should, it will run more slowly.
 To use speeds higher than 400 kHz, the main clock must be higher than 8 MHz.
 Note that this disables and reenables the TWI module.
+This must be called *after* `Wire.begin()`

 Prior to 5/2021, Wire.setClock() did not work correctly and TWI baud rates could be wrong in either direction on any part.
-In 1.3.6, this is impacted by a newly introduced bug which may prevent the TWI bus from functioning correctly when it is called after `Wire.begin()`
+In 1.3.6, a botched fix prevented TWI from working after calling setClock().

 ## Extra Features
-As courtesey of https://github.com/LordJakson, in slave mode , it is now possible to respond to the general call (0x00) address as well.
+Courtesey of https://github.com/LordJakson, in slave mode, it is possible to respond to the general call (0x00) address as well.
 This is controlled by the optional second argument to Wire.begin().
 If the argument is supplied amd true, general call broadcasts will also trigger the interrupt.
 These parts also support optionally having a second address, or allow you to mask (ignore) some bits in the address.
 The optional third argument, if supplied, is passed unaltered to the TWI0.SADDRMASK register.
 If the low bit is 0, any bits set 1 will be ignored (masked off bits will be treated as matching).
 If the low bit is 1, it will instead act as a second address that the device can respond to.
 Hence with maximum options, the slave mode begin() call is:

 ```
 Wire.begin(uint8_t address, bool receive_broadcast, uint8_t second_address)